“The artist is nothing without the gift, but the gift is nothing without work.” – Emile Zola

 Because space allows for only a limited number of artists, all applications and support materials should be postmarked as soon as possible.
 We have no application deadlines, and applications are always considered on a space available basis.

-OAC provides housing, studio, limited Internet access, facilities, and program administration.
-With special request, OAC can provide limited transportation to and from the residency, although you will find having a car to be quite useful.
+OAC provides housing, studio space, Internet access, facilities, and program administration.
+With special request, OAC can provide limited transportation to and from the facility, although you will find having a car to be quite useful.

 Artists must provide their own professional supplies.
 Artists are also responsible for participation in work exchange program, personal living expenses, health insurance, materials and supplies, telephone charges, and any other expenses relating to the cost of producing work artist-in-residence may incur while in the program.
 Travel and shipping expenses to and from OAC are also the responsibility of the artist.